olisheldon/olisheldon.github.io/_projects/adventofcode23/day_13.md

 ## Description

-We are asked to consider a number of patterns.
-These patterns are 2D lists containing two types of element: ash and rock.
-Within these patterns are a number of horizontal and vertical lines that can be correctly interpreted as a reflecting boundary.
+In this problem we consider a number of patterns.
+These patterns are 2D lists containing two types of element: ash ('.') and rock ('#').
+Within these patterns are a number of horizontal and vertical lines create valid reflecting boundaries.

 For the problem, we must find these horizontal (row-wise) and vertical (column-wise) boundary indices, and sum `100 * row_index + column_index` for each pattern.